 In 1994, Mrs. Nellie Black's husband was diagnosed with Alzheimer's disease.
 When she discovered there were no community resources for caregivers of Alzheimer's patients, she approached the West Virginia University Center on Aging.
 A support group was formed and continues to meet monthly.
 The volunteer group became a chapter of the Alzheimer's Association in March 1994.

-The Alzheimer's Association, West Virginia Chapter serves all 55 counties in West Virginia and in Ohio serves Athens, Meigs, Morgan, Monroe, Noble and Washington counties.
+The Alzheimer's Association, West Virginia Chapter serves all 55 counties in West Virginia and Athens, Meigs, Morgan, Monroe, Noble and Washington counties in Ohio.

-The Chapter is headquartered in Charleston and regional offices are in Parkersbug and Morgantown.
+The Chapter is headquartered in Charleston and regional offices are in Parkersburg and Morgantown.